argoproj/argo-workflows/docs/access-token.md

 !!!NOTE
     If you want to use the CLI with a load balancer, it must support HTTP/2.
 Otherwise, set `ARGO_HTTP=true`.

+!!!WARNING
+    `ARGO_HTTP` does not work if you use time types.
+E.g. `argo logs --since-time=2020...`.
+It should work fine for most use cases.

 Use that token in your API requests, e.g. to list workflows:

 ```sh